 From 10 October 2024, quality assurance systems used to collect and pre-process plastic input need to be certified by a third party.

 Under the new recycling regulation, recyclers must register recycling installations and recycling schemes with the EC.
-Information on the registration procedure, in addition to registration templates, are available on the EC website.
+Information on the registration procedure, in addition to registration templates, are available on the EC website (this opens in a new tab).

 Please note that the new recycling regulation also requires recyclers under its scope to notify the relevant competent authority of the territory where the respective entity (installation, recycling operator, etc.) is located.